 If accepted into the Fair, you are expected to be on site, set up and available during these times.
 We recommend that you bring a friend, family member, or colleague, to help you over the weekend and to give you chance to take a break.
 Artists who are late will be ineligible for judging and face other consequences.
 Please see the fair terms and conditions for details.

 The fair takes place rain or shine.
 Make sure that you keep an eye on the weather forecast and prepare yourself accordingly.
 Take a look at our Booth Camp documents for rainy weather tips.

 You are responsible for bringing your own preferred payment processing system (Square, Shopify card reader etc.) Be advised that we do not provide electricity.
 There is access to Wi-Fi at Nathan Phillips Square but it is unreliable.
 We recommend using your own secure hot-spot for payment processing and other needs.
 We recommend bringing petty cash for cash transactions.
 A list of all the ATMs and Banks closest to Nathan Phillips Square will be provided in your Artist Handbook.

 Do you provide artwork storage on-site?

 Overnight Storage is available on a first-come, first-serve basis.
 You can purchase overnight storage at the same time that you pay for your booth.
-Storage purchase is non-refundable after May 31, 2019.
+Storage purchase is non-refundable after the end of May.
 Please read the full terms and conditions for overnight storage services at time of purchase.
 Size restrictions apply.
 If you do not purchase overnight storage, you are responsible for bringing your work and removing it from the square each day.

 Can I only sell the work I submitted in my application?